Petr Čech: Ice hockey career

 On 9 October 2019, Čech signed for ice hockey side Guildford Phoenix of the National Ice Hockey League Division 2 (level 4 of British hockey) as a goaltender.
 He chose to wear number 39 jersey in honour of Dominik Hašek. Čech said he would continue his role as a technical and performance advisor at Chelsea whilst playing ice hockey in his spare time.
 He was named the man of the match on his ice hockey debut on 13 October, after stopping two penalty shots in a shoot-out victory, and making several other crucial saves.
 After winning a treble with Guildford Phoenix in the 2021–22 season, Čech signed for the National Ice Hockey League Division 1 side Chelmsford Chieftains in November 2022.
 In June 2023, after one season with Chelmsford, he signed for fellow Division 1 side Oxford City Stars.

 In the 2023 off-season, Čech played for the Elite Ice Hockey League (EIHL) defending champions, Belfast Giants, in a charity match to support the continuation of ice hockey in Ukraine (amid the Russo-Ukrainian War), raising £65,000.
 In November 2023, he joined the club on loan as temporary emergency cover.
 In an interview with the Belfast Telegraph, Čech revealed that he used to play youth ice hockey in addition to football, but equipment costs forced him to play the significantly cheaper sport of football.
 He also stated that ice hockey was his preferred sport as a child. Čech made his first and only appearance for the Giants during his initial loan spell in a 5–1 win over the Glasgow Clan on 25 November, playing for the final five minutes of the game in relief of starting goaltender Tyler Beskorowany, and making one save.
 He returned to his parent club in December before re-signing for the Giants on loan for a second time in the 2023–24 season in February 2024.
 In the summer of the same year, he joined the Belfast Giants for the third time on a short-term deal.

+Čech did not play during the 2024–25 season.
+In the middle of the 2025–26 season, he signed a contract with the National Ice Hockey League Division 2 side Haringey Huskies.